NRC RESEARCH ASSOCIATESHIP PROGRAMS TRAVEL GUIDE

 - Materials, supplies, or printing associated with a poster or presentation

-- Meals already included in the registration fee
+- Meals already included in the registration fee or hotel stay

-- Shipment or purchase of personal items
+- Purchase of personal items

 - Tours and optional attractions